What are the advantages of teaching online?

 - offering some level of choice in their learning process.

-Online Learning at Hostos Community College refers to courses that are delivered as either hybrid (partly online) or asynchronous (fully online).
+Online Learning at Hostos Community College refers to courses that are delivered as either online or hybrid (partly online).
+These are the official designations for online instruction as defined by CUNY.

 In a hybrid course, instruction and course content are presented through both online and face-to-face meetings in a classroom.
 Students participate in 33-67% of course activities online by logging into Blackboard on their own time.
 In many hybrid courses, instructors meet with students face-to-face in a classroom just once a week, and expect students to access the rest of the course content on Blackboard.

-In an asynchronous course, all course content is delivered on Blackboard and all class activities take place online.
+In a fully online course, all course content is delivered on Blackboard and all class activities take place online.
 Students are expected to complete all readings, assignments, tests, and online discussions on Blackboard.
-They participate on their own schedule, although they need to heed the due dates for assignments and assessments set by instructors.
-Faculty may also request students take exams on campus instead of online.

 Faculty choose the modality that best suits the demands of their course.